nico-fst/spoty-star/README.md

 # Debugging and general Nightmares

-- redirect/ and /callback: `localhost` not equally treated as `127.0.0.1`
+- redirect/ and /callback: `localhost` from Spotify's perspective not equal to `127.0.0.1`
 - Spotify API has a limit per playlist/track/... call to e.g. 50 (since there is no skip_duplicate param when adding to playlists...)
   - Spotify removed endpoints like `GET /audio-features` returning 403 from now on...
 - Spotify saves the "added at" timestamps in ISO 8601 => since location checks for the correct time zone would overly complicate the app, it currently neglects these shifts and uses UTD